 Taking our previous example.
 You got paid $20 for your time spent as a tradesman.
 Then you got paid $90 in profits as a business owner.

 Of course, since it all goes into the same pocket, your pocket, you can total that up, and you’ve got $110 that you made from selling a $120 necklace, where your materials cost $10.

-The mistake people make is thinking they only get paid once as a trademan.
+The mistake people make is thinking they only get paid once as a tradesman.

-So when they hear, they’re only getting paid $20 for that sale, it doesn’t sound.
+So when they hear they’re only getting paid $20 for that sale, it doesn’t sound right.
 The instinct is for people to increase that hourly rate to something like $30.

 The problem with that is when you use the formula, now your product retail price is $160.
 That’s $40 more than when you set your hourly rate to $20.

 The motivation lies in wanting to get paid a decent hourly rate because you have years of experience with your craft, you’re good at doing it, and no one else can do what you do.

 I agree with all of that.
 You should get paid well for your products.